 Access to Benefits

 The government of Canada and the province of Manitoba pay out financial benefits to low- and modest-income Manitobans.
 Individuals and families may receive them automatically after they file their income tax; other benefits may need to be applied for.
 Different benefits have different requirements depending on individual situations.
-In general, one has to be currently residing in Canada and have a social insurance number to access these benefits.
-Below are some of the benefits.
+In general, one has to be currently residing in Canada and have a social insurance number (SIN) to access these benefits.
+Below are some examples of benefits.
 Feel free to contact our office for help apply for any of them.

 Canada Child Benefit